ktomk/pipelines/README.md

   Pipelines][BBPL-DCK] \[BBPL-DCK].

-  The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
+  The pipelines inside pipeline feature serves pipelines itself well for integration testing the projects build on Travis.
 In combination with `--deploy mount`, the original working-directory gets mounted from the host again.
 Additional protection against endless loops by recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.

   * Further reading: [*How-To Docker Client Binary Packages for